 Only trees that you know do not yield food may be destroyed; you may cut them down for constructing siegeworks against the city that is waging war on you, until it has been reduced.

-If, in the land that your God יהוה is assigning you to possess, someone slain is found lying in the open, the identity of the slayer not being known,
+If, in the land that the ETERNAL your God is assigning you to possess, someone slain is found lying in the open, the identity of the slayer not being known,

 your elders and magistrates shall go out and measure the distances from the corpse to the nearby towns.

-The elders of the town nearest to the corpse shall then take a heifer which has never been worked, which has never pulled in a yoke;
+The elders of the town nearest to the corpse shall then take a heifer that has never been worked, which has never pulled in a yoke;

 and the elders of that town shall bring the heifer down to an everflowing wadi, which is not tilled or sown.
 There, in the wadi, they shall break the heifer’s neck.

-The priests, sons of Levi, shall come forward; for your God יהוה has chosen them for divine service and to pronounce blessing in the name of יהוה, and every lawsuit and case of assault*assault Cf. 17.8.
-Or “skin affection”; cf. 24.8. is subject to their ruling.
+The priests, sons of Levi, shall come forward; for the ETERNAL your God has chosen them for divine service and to pronounce blessing in the name of GOD, and every lawsuit and case of assault is subject to their ruling.

 Then all the elders of the town nearest to the corpse shall wash their hands over the heifer whose neck was broken in the wadi.